maarten-pennings/pico/debugging/readme.md

 The key document for this experiment is [getting-started-with-pico.pdf](getting-started-with-pico.pdf) which can be found on [https://datasheets.raspberrypi.org/](https://datasheets.raspberrypi.org/).
 I downloaded that first.
 I have version `build-date: 2021-03-05` and `build-version: 9bf4a25-clean`.
+At the moment of writing this page, that document is still changing frequently.

 ## Step 1: Install Pico SDK

 As the document explains
 _"most of the installation steps in this Getting Started guide can be skipped by running the setup script"._
-That's what we do.
-Note that the pico SDK is installed in a new directory `pico` that will be created in the directory where you run `pico_setup.sh`.
+That's what we do: we run `pico_setup.sh`.
+Note that the pico SDK is installed in a new directory `pico` that will be created in the directory where we run the setup script.

 ```text
 pi@raspberrypi:~ $ pwd